4GeeksAcademy/python-beginner-programming-exercises/exercises/16-Random-Colors-Loop/README.md

 (only ONE color PER student)

-1. Change the function `get_allStudentColors` so it returns an list of 10 colors, were each item in the list represents the color assigned to each student.
+1. Change the function `get_allStudentColors` so it returns a list of 10 colors, were each item in the list represents the color assigned to each student.

 ## 💡 Hint:

 - You have 10 students, you need to loop 10 times.

-- Each time you loop, generate a random number between 1-4 using the `randint()` function we saw on the last exercise.
+- Each time you loop, generate a random number between 0-3 using the `randint()` function we saw on the last exercise.

 - Use the `get_color` function on this exercise to get the color name from the number you get.